-With the foremost objective to improve living standards among fisher folk, Adani Foundation protracted support in Education, Health, Sustainable Livelihood and Rural Infrastructure Development Sectors, Adani Foundation organized Cycle Marathon for Fisherman
+With the foremost objective to improve living standards among fisher folk, Adani Foundation protracted support in Education, Health, Sustainable Livelihood and Rural Infrastructure Development Sectors, Adani Foundation organized Cycle Marathon for Fisherman.

 The main objective of event is to bridge the Gap between Fisherman Community and Adani group.
-It is to generate Trust among Fishermen about the welfare activities of Adani Foundation to support and uplift the Fishermen community.
-This year, we invited Mr. R. K. Singh (Indian Coast Guard) and Mr. K. B. Zala (P.S.I.-Marin Police) as our guests to create awareness among the Fishermen for Safety and Security of our nation.
+It is to generate Trust among Fisherman about the welfare activities of Adani Foundation to support and uplift the Fishermen community.
+This year, we invited Mr. R. K. Singh (Indian Coast Guard) and Mr. K. B. Zala (PS.I.-Marin Police) as our guests to create awareness among the Fishermen for Safety and Security of our nation.
 They also motivated the Participants and further congratulated the Winners who Secured First 3 Positions respectively.
 On this occasion Mr. Mukesh Saxena (Head, Adani Foundation) conveyed his regards to all fishermen and thanked them for their active support and participation in the activity conducted by the Adani foundation.

-Pandhe Lodhivo io

-With the objective to generate social

-awareness and social mobilization among

-Pagadiya fisherman community, to spread

-the message of importance of Education

-to spread the message of importance of

-health and hygiene and to generate

-awareness of alternate livelihood training,

-skill development for youth and enhance

-Medavo
+Pandhe Lodhiyo jo Medavo With the objective to generate social with the objective to generate social awareness and social mobilization among Pagadiya fisherman community, to spread the message of importance of Education, to spread the message of importance of health and hygiene and to generate awareness of alternate livelihood training, skill development for youth and enhance their economic wellbeing, different schemes of Adani Foundation for each core area are being shared by team members.